limeohme/js-theory/core-theory.md

 ```
 ##### **Function scope**

-- Functions create a scope that is indipendent from the outside field.
+- Functions create a scope that is independent from the outside field.
 That said, they can still look for variables on the outside, but the variables declared inside them can only be reached from the inside

 ```
 console.log(happy); // ReferenceError: happy is not defined